KomodoPlatform/antara-makerbot/README.md

 ## Acknowledgments

 -  Viktor Kirilov [onqtam](https://github.com/onqtam) for the awesome `doctest` framework.
--  eao197 for the awesome `restinio` framework and the help during the development of the project.
+-  StiffStream company for the awesome `restinio` framework and the help of the team members during the development of the project.

 * * *